Kindred

 What is the Symposis framework?

 Symposis is the name of the analytical methodology that powers Kindred.
-Derived from symposium, the ancient Greek tradition of convening diverse voices around a shared question, it describes the six-phase pipeline, the steelman principle, the disciplinary lens system, and the editorial constitution.
+Derived from symposium, the ancient Greek tradition of convening diverse voices around a shared question, it describes the six-phase pipeline, the steelman principle, the disciplinary lens system, and the principles every analysis is held to.
 You can read the full details on the Methodology page.

 Why the name Kindred?